cs444-defectives/nachos/README.md

                Otherwise, we write the whole file into main memory(?).

 - `::Close`: when this syscall is called, the id of the OpenFile is grabbed.
 If the file does not exist or is null, the method returns.
 Otherwise, the number of file references for this OpenFile is decremented by 1.
 This operation is protected using semaphores.
                If the resulting file references is 0, the OpenFile is removed from the global array of open_files.

-- `::Fork`: when this syscall is called, the parent thread pauses and creates a new child thread with the same exact address address space (?) as itself.
-Any file references are updated.
-The child thread is assigned a spaceID and dded to our global threads array, under the protection of locks.
-The program counter is updated for both the both the parent and child thread, and the child thread begins to run.
-Under successful completion, the spaceID of the child thread is returned.
-Otherwise, a -1 is returned.
+- `::Fork`: when this syscall is called, new Thread and Addrspace objects are created.
+The AddrSpace object is instatiated with a constructor that takes the parent address space and copies all appropriate information.
+The new thread is assigned the next smallest spaceId such that the index `spaceId % MAX_THREADS` in the threads array is an empty slot.
+We populate parent and child registers appriately and start the child with a call to `machine->Run()`

 - `::Dup`: when this syscall is called, stdin or stdout is redirected to a file specified by the user.
 The reference count for the new file is increased, under protection of semaphores and locks.
    The new file id is returned.

-## SynchConsole

-TODO??
+### Atomic Read/Write

+Each `OpenFile` object has a `lock` field.
+On reads, the calling thread `Acquire`'s the lock before doing all of its writing for that call.
+It then releases the lock. this way, only only thread can be writing or reading at a time.

+### Helpers

+We implemented programs like `echo` and libraries like `defective_libc.c` which really smoothed out our development flows.
+We also implemented a number of extra tests to ensure we were meeting requirements.